How to Negotiate Your Cable TV Bill

 Fortunately, there are plenty of ways to lower your bill without sacrificing your favorite reality shows.
 From supplementing with other services to negotiating like a pro, read on to find out how to lower your cable bill.

-1. Drop to a Lower Tier Package
+1. Drop to a cheaper cable package

 In particular, packages with large channel counts can add a lot to your bill.
 If you find you’re paying for features you don’t want or need anymore, drop them.
 Otherwise, they’re a waste of money.

 Enter your zip code to find a package with just the right features for you:

-If you don’t want to sacrifice your favorite shows, consider dropping to a low-tier cable package and supplementing those channels with a streaming service or other lower-cost alternative.
-Many providers offer basic cable packages that are fairly affordable if you bundle with internet service.
-You could sign up for one of these to cover your local channels, and then subscribe to a service like Sling TV, DIRECTV NOW, Hulu, or Netflix to get the rest of the programming you want.
+Many cable providers offer internet-only packages that are fairly affordable.
+You could sign up for one to cover your internet service and then subscribe to a TV streaming service like Sling TV, Hulu, or Netflix to get the programming you want.

 But if you happen to have services at competing providers, this can also be a great opportunity to negotiate—many sales reps will offer discounted packages in an effort to get you to go all-in with their company.

-4. Sign a Contract
+4. Sign a contract

 That’s because they are guaranteed to make a certain amount of money from you under a contract, thanks to Early Termination Fees (ETFs).
-Xfinity is one example of a provider that offers both on-contract and off-contract pricing—and yes, the on-contract pricing is less expensive.
+Xfinity is one example of a provider that offers both contract and no-contract pricing—and yes, the contract pricing is less expensive.

-This applies to both competing providers and your current provider’s own offerings.
-Providers frequently create special deals for new subscribers, and many times these include either more value for the money or cheaper prices.
+Cable providers frequently offer special TV and internet deals for new subscribers, and many times these include either more value for the money or cheaper prices.
 Switching providers to take advantage of one of these deals could easily make your monthly payment more manageable.

-To see what packages are available in your area, enter your zip code below:
+To see what packages are available in your area, enter your zip code below.

-6. Call and Ask for a Discount
+6. Ask for a discount from your cable provider

 Yes, it really could be that simple.
 Nearly every provider is willing to talk pricing, especially if you’re nearing the end of a service agreement and could potentially jump ship.
 Just call and ask what the rep can do for you.
 You might be surprised.

 This does depend heavily on the service rep you get when you call.
 To maximize your chances, be extra nice.
 A little patience goes a long way.
-And if your first rep won’t offer any discounts, be prepared to call back until you get a rep willing to work with you.
+And if your first rep won’t offer any discounts, be prepared to call back until you get a rep willing to work with you

-7. Negotiate with Your Provider
+7. Negotiate with your cable provider

 Remember that even if the sales rep isn’t budging on the price of your service, don’t give up.
 They might at least throw in some extra premium channels or a bump in your internet speed.
 Not sure what other providers are available in your area?
 Enter your zip code to check.

-8. Threaten to Leave
+8. Threaten to leave your cable provider

 And there’s a little trick with this one that providers don’t want you to know: if you call in to complain about pricing, lower your current plan, or cancel service, many providers will offer you packages that are much cheaper than what you’ll find online.

-9. Switch Providers
+9. Switch cable providers